-A report detailing the verification findings relating to the variable factors determined for Cresheen is available on the public record.86 investigation, Komodo was identified as the exporter of the goods however its supplier Zhongshan Xintian Hardware Co., Ltd was not considered the exporter as it was not aware of the final destination of the goods at the time they were sold to Komodo.
+A report detailing the verification findings relating to the variable factors determined for Cresheen is available on the public record.

+As detailed in Cresheen's verification report, the circumstances which existed at the time of the original investigation are no longer relevant.
+At the time of the original investigation, Komodo was identified as the exporter of the goods however its supplier Zhongshan Xintian Hardware Co., Ltd was not considered the exporter as it was not aware of the final destination of the goods at the time they were sold to Komodo.